 Winston-Salem is located just east of Greensboro and has an estimated population of 242,203, making it the 5th largest city in the state.
 The city is named based upon it's historic involvement in the tobacco industry.
 Affordable living costs & good weather make the city a popular place to retire.

 According to the United States Census an estimated 10,146,788 people live in the state of North Carolina.
 The state has 48,617.91 mi² of land area, which gave it a population density of 208.7 per mi².
 Here is a list of cities, towns, villages & Census Designated Places with more than 2,500 residents, with their estimated population as of June 2016 & the 2010 United States Census.
-For Census Designated Places (CDP) where there was no population estimate available for 2016 the 2010 population estimate was used.
+For Census Designated Places (CDP) where there was no population estimate available for 2016, the 2011-2015 American Community Survey 5-Year Estimates data was used.

 |Rank||Geography||County||2016 Pop||2010 Pop||Change||% △||Land mi²||Pop Den mi²|